MehdiSouameur/Blockchain/README.md

- Blockchain repository for the blockchahin Module at the University of Reading
+ Blockchain repository for the blockchain Module at the University of Reading.